vamseeachanta/pyproject-starter/.ai/code-guidance/AI_ASSISTANT-NEXTJS-15.md

-# CLAUDE.md
+# Next.js 15.md

-This file provides comprehensive guidance to Claude Code when working with Next.js 15 applications with React 19 and TypeScript.
+This file provides comprehensive guidance to AI Assistant when working with Next.js 15 applications with React 19 and TypeScript.

 ## Core Development Philosophy